-If you want to sue for money after an accident in Wisconsin involving a semi truck or other company vehicle, our team can help you get the money you and your family deserve.
+If you want to sue for money after an accident in Wisconsin involving a semi-truck or other company vehicle, our team of truck accident lawyers can help you get the money you and your family deserve.
 Use the form below to contact our law firm about your personal injury or wrongful death claim.